Modern Business Management: The Skills You Need

 Modern business management is an evolution of how organizations deliver on strategy.
 It follows that the skills organizations need to deliver it must also evolve.

-In this blog series we’ve looked at modern business management (MBM) from a number of different angles.
-In this last post in the series we want to consider the skills an organization needs to deliver an effective approach to MBM—from the top, the bottom and as an overall environment.
+Let’s consider the skills an organization needs to deliver an effective approach to modern business management—from the top, the bottom and as an overall environment.
 There are three key roles that must change for MBM to be successful.
 Let’s start with the most critical of all: leaders.

 The good news for organizational leadership is that the nature of the change they need to make is evolutionary rather than revolutionary.
 Leaders are already more focused on understanding how their organization’s operating environment is changing and what the implications of those changes are.
 The skills development they must focus on is the ability to concisely and effectively communicate that understanding to the project teams executing the initiatives that are impacted.
 Leaders tend to focus on empowering teams to make change-related decisions rather than trying to control those decisions themselves, but this isn’t really a skill.
 Instead it is a degree of self-discipline that allows others to drive the change, and while difficult, it is not a skill that must be learned.
 On the other hand, if leaders are not effective communicators, teams will be unable to make the right changes, because they won’t have the necessary information and context.